This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Variations

-- Swap spring peas for shelled edamame and stir in a teaspoon of white miso at the end for a Thai-Japanese umami bridge that plays well with the pandan.
+- Swap spring peas for shelled edamame and stir in a teaspoon of white miso at the end — it builds a Thai-Japanese umami bridge that plays well against the pandan without overwhelming it.

-- Blend 3 pandan leaves with the coconut milk and strain before using for a deeper, more intensely green and floral result with a striking visual payoff.
+- Blend 3 pandan leaves with the coconut milk and strain before using for a more intensely green, deeply floral result; the color alone is worth the extra two minutes.

 - Stir in thin slices of fresh young coconut meat and a squeeze of makrut lime juice at the end for a fully tropical, citrus-lifted version that leans toward dessert without quite crossing over.